Try Google's Science Journal App with Five Activities for Physics Exploration

 5. Observe the Direction of Gravity

 Use the accelerometer to observe the direction of gravity.
 Mobile apps often detect tilting of the device and use this information to control behavior (or game play) in the app.
 For example, steering in a racing game may depend upon tilting the device to control the direction of the in-game movement.
 To see how your device registers gravity, you can use the X, Y, or Z accelerometer.
 For demonstration, open the Accelerometer Z sensor.
 Hold the phone face-up and flat horizontally, with your hands at each end.
 With the phone perfectly flat, you should see readings approximately 9.8 m/s2.
 The Z-axis extends outward from the face of the device.
 With the phone horizontal and flat, the Accelerometer Z sensor reflects the pull of gravity.
 Start a recording on the Accelerometer Z sensor and slowly rotate the phone so that you completely turn it over and keep rotating it until you reach your starting, face-up, orientation.
 Stop the recording.
 Your graph should show peaks that are close to both positive and negative 9.8 m/s2, corresponding to the phone being face up and face down, respectively.
-(For more information about using the accelerometer sensors, see Exploring Acceleration with the Science Journal App.)
+(For more information about using the accelerometer sensors, see Exploring Acceleration with a Sensor App.)

 The screenshot below shows a sample graph from this activity with the Accelerometer Z sensor.